davmartini/openshift-ai/docs/gpu-configuration.md

 5. Answer "n" for spot instances - Use on-demand instances for stability

 **What this does:**
-- Creates GPU-enabled EC2 instances (g5.xlarge for L40S)
+- Creates GPU-enabled EC2 instances (g6.2xlarge for L40 or g6e.2xlarge for L40S)
 - Applies `nvidia.com/gpu` taints to GPU nodes
 - Adds appropriate accelerator labels for workload scheduling
 - Configures networking and security groups